8. Dynamic Linking¶

 would specify this behavior.

-Otherwise, LD_BIND_NOW
+Otherwise, LD_BIND_NOW either

 does not occur in the environment or has a null value.